wetryingtodorock/getblock-docs/en/rpc-service/gno/ws/gno_net_peerCount.md

 ---
-title: gno:net_peerCount \[WebSocket\]
+title: net_peerCount - Gnosis
-description: Returns the number of peers currently connected to the client.
+description: Example code for the net_peerCount ws method. Сomplete guide on how to use net_peerCount ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters